A Legacy of Environmental High-Achievers

 - Hone leadership skills– Bolstered by their OS work experience, many interns have served as elected presidents and officers of the EcoHusky student group and dozens of other student organizations, ranging from EcoGarden to Engineers Without Borders and USG.
 A few interns have been captains of UConn varsity and club sports teams while others have been nominated for (and even won) the University’s most prestigious student leadership awards.

-- Win academic scholarships– Over the past 15 years, OS interns have won 3 national Udall/Environmental Policy scholarships and 2 Udall Honorable Mention scholarships.
+- Win academic scholarships– Over the past 16 years, OS interns have won a multitude of national scholarships, including UConn's first Rhodes Scholar, 4 national Udall/Environmental Policy scholarships and 2 Udall Honorable Mention scholarships.
 Dozens of others have been among the select few students nominated annually by UConn for this coveted, national award.
 Our interns have also won other scholarships and fellowships during and after their UConn years, based on both their academic excellence and OS work experience.

 - Be accepted at prestigious graduate schools- Recent OS interns are attending and working towards graduate degrees, or have received graduate degrees, in a range of environmental disciplines from programs here at UConn as well as Yale, Columbia, Brown, Duke, Cal Santa Barbara, Vermont Law School, Colorado (law school), Oregon State and Imperial College of London.